svtk/AtomicKotlinCourse/Power Tools/Property Delegation Tools/Exercise 1/task.md

 for `notNull()`.

-Using `capture` from `atomictest`, try reading from `d`, `s` and `f` before they are initialized and validate the output using `atomictest.eq`.
+Using `capture` from `atomictest`, try reading from `d`, `s` and `f` before they are initialized.
+Validate the output using `atomictest.eq`.
 Then set `d` to `1.1`, `s` to `"yes"` and `f` to `Flag(true)` and use `eq` to verify that they all take on the new values.

-<sub> This task doesn't contain the automatic tests,
+<sub> This task doesn't contain automatic tests,
-it's always marked as "Correct" on "Check".
+so it's always marked as "Correct" when you run "Check".
-Please compare your solution with the provided one! </sub>
+Please compare your solution with the one provided! </sub>